jfhbrook/jfhbrook.github.io/_posts/2010-07-08-josh-the-it-pro.md

 After lots of kludging, finagling and some history I won't bore you with, here's the current situation:

-* One cable running from the work office (which luckily had a phone cable) to the upstairs boiler room
+* One cable running from the work office (which luckily had a phone jack) to the upstairs boiler room

 * One cable running from the upstairs boiler room to the apartment